chris-short/devopsish.com/content/post/125/index.md

 [Google Walkout Organizers Say They're Facing Retaliation](https://www.wired.com/story/google-walkout-organizers-say-theyre-facing-retaliation/) — "Two employee activists at Google say they have been retaliated against for helping to organize a walkout among thousands of Google workers in November."
 I'm pretty sure this is illegal, no?
 The [dispute intensified](https://www.wired.com/story/dispute-googles-alleged-retaliation-intensifies/) at a town hall on Friday. [#NotOkGoogle](https://twitter.com/hashtag/NotOkGoogle)

-[Hire People or Optimize Processes: A cost-benefit analysis for engineering leaders](https://codeclimate.com/blog/scale-engineering-calculator/) — Help figuring out if you should hire more people or optimize your widget making.
+[Hire People or Optimize Processes: A cost-benefit analysis for engineering leaders](https://codeclimate.com/blog/scale-engineering-calculator/) — Help to figure out if you should hire more people or optimize your widget making.

 [Kubernetes jobs hunt: How to land that role](https://enterprisersproject.com/article/2019/4/kubernetes-jobs-hunt-how-land-role) — Trying to get a job working with Kubernetes?
 Consider these five tips.